foocaaat/Brain-Language-Upload/readme.md

 </ul>
 <h3>Daily Review Order</h3>
 <p>Binge-Studying changes the daily review order to be in creation date.
 When reviewing old cards, it will be like rewatching your shows but skipping the sentences that you already know.</p>
-<h3>Card Type</h3>
-<p>The Binge-Studying card type doesn't have a front, only a back card.
-The back card displays the text from the subtitles, along with the audio file of the selected timestamp.
-When reviewing a card, the audio file will play automatically and you can listen to the speech with or without subtitles. </p>

 <h2>Getting Started</h2>
 <p>Here's how to get started with Binge-Studying:</p>